McDevon/taxman-engine/README.md

 - Examples of scenes, objects, components, and game state
 - Audio support
 - Render optimisations
-- 9-sprite
 - Sprite alpha using dithering
-- Easier UI layout scheme using object's top-left corner as origin for child objects
 - Clean exit (clear all allocated memory and quit)
 - Use user-defined resolution instead of a hard-coded one